Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

   - Ubuntu should complain that it cannot unmount the cdrom drive.
 Check in the settings of your VM that VirtualBox has unmounted the `ubuntu-20.04.3-live-server-amd64.iso` image and confirm the reboot by pressing enter.
 If the image is still mounted, please shutdown the VM (Machine -> ACPI Shutdown), unmount the image manually and boot the VM again.
 - After (re)booting you will be greeted by the Ubuntu login screen.
 If it looks like a mess press `CTRL-C` to clear the screen.
 You might have to wait for a moment and maybe switch in and out of the VM's window for it to be refreshed properly.
 Login using your username and password.
 - We want to install [`neofetch`](https://github.com/dylanaraps/neofetch) which prints the system's information to the terminal and take a screenshot of this.
-  - Install `neofetch` via `sudo apt update && sudo apt install neofetch`.
+  - Install `neofetch` via `sudo apt update && sudo apt install -y neofetch`.
 This command will download and install `neofetch`.
   - Clear the terminal using `clear` and run neofetch via by typing`neofetch` into the terminal and pressing `Enter`.
   - Take a screenshot via VirtualBox.
 At the top of the VirtualBox window you find the menu item `View`.
 There you find the option `Take Screenshot (Host+E)`.
 Save the Screenshot as `neofetch-screenshot-USERNAME.png` (replace `USERNAME` by your username).
 - Now we want to open an issue on the GitLab  Repository TODO and upload the screenshot to document your success.
-  - Open a merge request in the GitHub Repository TODO.
+  - Open an issue in the GitHub Repository TODO.
     - As title choose "[`USERNAME`] Ubuntu Server Installation"
     - Attach the screenshot ('Attach a file`).
 By default, the screenshot is saved in the folder of your VM.
     - Add the `VirtualBox` Label to the issue and assign the issue to the lecturers `jaustar` and `uekermbn` and create the issue.